iai-group/DBpedia-Entity/README.md

 ## Collection

-**DBpedia-entity v2** is built based on [DBpedia 2015-10 version](http://wiki.dbpedia.org/Downloads2015-10).
+**DBpedia-Entity v2** is built based on [DBpedia 2015-10 version](http://wiki.dbpedia.org/Downloads2015-10).
 The collection can be found under `collection/v2` and is organized as follows:

 - `queries-v2.txt`: 467 queries, where each line contains a queryID and query text.
 - `queries-v2_stopped.txt`: The same queries, with removed stop patterns and punctuation marks.
 - `qrels-v2.txt`: Relevance judgments in standard TREC format.
 - `folds/`: 5-folds of train-test queries for each query subset, to be used for cross-validation in supervised approaches.
 If cross-validation is performed for all queries,  `folds/all_queries.json` should be used.

-This repository also contains the **DBpedia-entity v1** collection, which was built based on [DBpedia 3.7 version](http://wiki.dbpedia.org/data-set-37).
+This repository also contains the **DBpedia-Entity v1** collection, which was built based on [DBpedia 3.7 version](http://wiki.dbpedia.org/data-set-37).
 The collection can be found under `collection/v1` and is organized similar to the v2 version.
-There are, however, 3 qrels file for DBpedia-entity v1:
+There are, however, 3 qrels file for DBpedia-Entity v1:

 - `qrels-v1_37.txt`: The original qrels, based on DBpedia 3.7.
 - `qrels-v1_39.txt`: Qrels with updated entity IDs according to DBpedia 3.9.